Ping Pong Shows In Thailand (What You Need To Know)

 Other ‘highlights’ usually include an almost endless chain of knotted silks being produced — similar to what a magician might pull from his sleeve, but from a very different part of the body.
 If you’re lucky, you’ll be asked to hold the first silk and do the pulling.
 For a tip, of course.

-And if that isn’t enough, later on another girl (or the same one) will pull a large number of razor blades from her vagina, threaded together on a string.
+And if that isn’t enough, later on another girl (or the same one) will pull a large number of razor blades from her bottom part, threaded together on a string.
 And then she’ll start using the blades to make cuts in a piece of paper, to prove that they’re still sharp.
 Once again, you’ll be asked to give her a tip.
 Actually, this time the tip is probably worth it because……razor blades!?!

 Two other ‘acts’ that you’ll usually see include a cigarette being smoked in a most unusual way, and a girl blowing a whistle without using her mouth.
 And then comes the big finale – the part you’ve all come to see…